Key Takeaways:

 This well-known, historically Black college in Atlanta, Georgia, awards a B.A. in Human Services.

 The program consists of core courses in the major and specialty areas.
 General Psychology, Introduction to Anthropology or Introduction to Sociology, and National Government make up the cognate coursework.
 As part of your major’s curriculum, you’ll take classes in Methods of Research, Introduction to Human Service, Principles of Management, and Field Work in Human Services.
-Speciality areas in this degree include elective studies in Developmental Psychology, Public Policy, Multicultural Studies, and Individual or Group Processes.
+Specialty areas in this degree include elective studies in:

 If you’re a first time college student, your admission will require you to submit a Common Application, a $40 application fee, academic transcripts from all schools you’ve attended, two letters of recommendation, and an optional SAT/ACT test score submission.